ChoiceCoin/Voting/xekhai:Voting_Dapp/README.md

 In the *Frontend* Directory, run *npm install*.
 Then, run *npm start*
- Also in the algosdk package.json
+ Also in the algosdk node modules package.json

+ add

   "browser": {
     "crypto": false
 },

+after devDependencies...